 For example, recent studies have found that psychological stress and suicide risk increased significantly from 2008 to 2017, especially among 18 to 25 year-olds.
 Likewise, the prevalence of “major depressive episodes” among US adolescents significantly increased from 2005 to 2014.
 Anxiety currently affects about 30% of adolescents, while 80% of those affected never seek treatment.
 In 2017, the suicide rate among 15 – 24 year olds in the US reached its highest level since 1960.
 And from 2007 to 2017, the suicide rate among people aged 10 to 24 increased by 56%.

 An impressionable audience

-This finding about the increase in rap lyrics’ references to mental health issues matters immensely.
+This finding about the increase in rap songs about mental health issues matters immensely.
 Rap music is particularly popular among young people.
 US youth now spend almost 40 hours per week listening to music, a figure that is increasing quickly.

 And as the study reports, “rap artists serve as role models to their audience,” an audience that extends across all socioeconomic strata and ethnicities.
 As such, rap artists influence “the development of these young people’s identities.”

 Of course, as the authors explain, “We also cannot address causation or motivations for the increased presence of mental health references within the sampled songs.”

 More research about rap and mental illness is needed, they write, to help researchers understand “how this music can improve the mental health of its listeners or how it might lead to greater risk.”